 Superbook

-Do note that there is a newer, 3D, Americanized verion of the show, but you can watch all of the original anime series for free in this Youtube playlist.
+Do note that there is a newer, 3D, Americanized version of the show, but you can watch all of the original anime series for free in this Youtube playlist.
 There are a few other Christian animes worth checking out, like “My Last Day“ which is 10-minute video about Jesus’s crucifixion, which I’ve watched a couple times already.
-There are also a few I haven’t watched yet like “The Flying House” which is apparently a sequal of sorts to Superbook, and “In The Beginning: The Bible Stories“ made by Osamu.
+There are also a few I haven’t watched yet like “The Flying House” which is apparently a sequel of sorts to Superbook, and “In The Beginning: The Bible Stories“ made by Osamu.
 All of these can be found for free on Youtube!

 K-On!!